 If you find your device in the middle of the floor “dead”, it might be that your battery needs replacing.

 Before you spend money on a new battery, you might;

-Clean the battery contacts on the device and its dock
+- Clean the battery contacts on the device and its home base

 Following on from discussing battery issues, another cause of your Roombas malfunction could be related to the position of your dock.